nrfconnect/sdk-nrf/include/spm.rst

    :local:
    :depth: 2

-The Secure Partition Manager (SPM) provides functionality for the Trusted Execution Environment of the nRF9160 and the nRF5340.
+The Secure Partition Manager (SPM) provides functionality for the Trusted Execution Environment of the nRF9160 SiP and the nRF5340 SoC.

 Overview
 ********

-The Cortex-M33 CPU in the nRF9160 and nRF5340 devices implements ARM TrustZone, which means it can run a "secure" and a "non-secure" app side by side.
+The Cortex-M33 CPU in the nRF9160 and nRF5340 devices implements `ARM TrustZone`_.
+This allows the CPU to run a "secure" and a "non-secure" app side by side.

+The SPM runs as a secure app.
-The SPM, being the secure app, is responsible for configuring the permissions and resources of the non-secure app and then booting it.
+It configures the permissions and resources of the non-secure app and then boots it.
 Such configuration is required to run non-secure apps.

-The SPM also provides the non-secure app with access to features (:ref:`lib_spm_secure_services`) that are normally only available to secure apps.
+The SPM also provides the non-secure app with access to features that are normally only available to secure apps.
+You can find the feature list on the :ref:`lib_spm_secure_services` page.

 .. note::
-   If your application is using :ref:`TF-M <ug_tfm>`, SPM is not included in the build.
+   If your application uses :ref:`TF-M <ug_tfm>`, SPM is not included in the build.

 The SPM library is used in the :ref:`secure_partition_manager` sample.